 “I’ve been sifting through the pieces/ Searching for a pattern/ Trying to find some hidden sense of purpose/ Going down blind alleys/ Has me putting out my eyes/ ’cause I don’t have the will to see what’s there”.
 Redemption thunders into “Snowfall on Judgment Day” with the immensely thought-provoking track, “Peel”.
 This track sets a foundation for the rest of the album with the question, “Do I really want to believe what I know is true?”

-You see, the lyrics present us with a very confused man.
-A man that has built up defenses against what he really sees and feels in the world around him.
+You see, the lyrics present us with a very confused man: a man that has built up defenses against what he really sees and feels in the world around him.
 “Face covered/ I’m shutting out the world/ Retreating in this shell/ And waiting for the blackness”.
 Do we really have the gumption to believe what we see is true?
-Or will we retreat into our shells of seemingly impenetrable “facts”, “laws”, and “philosophies”?
-Mankind sets up all these labels and boundaries that make us feel on top of things; as if we know all there is to know.
+Or will we retreat into our shells of seemingly impenetrable facts, laws, and philosophies?
+Mankind sets up all these labels and boundaries that make us feel like we are on top of things; as if we know all there is to know.
 But just like this man, we blind ourselves so as to ignore the obvious signs of profundity all around us.
-But, beneath it all, we end up having no purpose at all.
-If we ignore the truth, we have no meaning and no reason to be here at all.
+As a result, we end up having no purpose at all.
+If we ignore the truth, we have no meaning and no reason to be here.
 That, my friends, is a deep, psychological scar that can only be healed by embracing truth.

 So, what is this track about, really?
-I think this track is about the obvious signs of God that lie all around us.
-We try to cover him up with theories and Ph.d.s, but the simplicity of design is all around us.
+I think this track is about ignoring the obvious in life.
+For me, I believe in God.
+I feel that there are obvious signs of God that lie all around us.
+We try to cover him up with theories and Ph.d.s, but the simplicity of design is everywhere, and is best explained by a Creator.
 Do we really have the guts to deny Someone that is so easily seen?
-It’s a deep question that I think all of us will have (or have) to answer someday.
+It’s a deep question that I think all of us will have to answer someday.

 Nick’s comments: “This song is about introspection and finding out what makes each of us tick.
 Of course the goal of introspection is ultimately to find resonance and meaning in our interactions and our lives, so if these lyrics lead you to a reflection on God’s presence around us (as, for example, in the King’s X song “The World Aound Me”) then they’ve served a useful purpose.”